-- o Candidate meets with Department Chair (emphasis, job structure). - o Candidate meets with Major/Program Coordinator (emphasis, teaching opportunities). - o Candidate meets with P&B and/or search committee (emphasis, how to be successful in tenure track; research support and opportunities. - o Candidate meets with junior faculty (emphasis, meeting people who share interests, will be peers). - o Candidate makes a teaching presentation to a class or faculty (emphasis teaching fit for John Jay). - o Candidate gets a campus tour (emphasis, they will be curious what the college looks and feels like). - o Candidate has lunch, dinner, and/or informal coffee with select individuals or groups of faculty (emphasis, a mutual exchange). - Candidate gives research talk (emphasis, is candidate's research viable and of interest to field, dept., college)
+- Candidate meets with Department Chair (emphasis: job structure). - Candidate meets with Major/Program Coordinator (emphasis: teaching opportunities). - Candidate meets with P&B and/or search committee (emphasis: how to be successful in tenure track; research support and opportunities.

-- For research talks it is highly recommended that candidate is sent an "assignment sheet" laying out clear expectations for talk and its goals; and - An audience is important; the department should coordinate attendance at talks to ensure a strong showing. - o Candidate observes or teaches a class (emphasis, candidate should know what our classes are like). - o Candidate meets with students, undergraduate or graduate (emphasis, candidate should have a sense of our student body and want to be here). - o Breaks (two or three 15-minute breaks are recommended so candidate can use bathroom, check email and have a moment of not being "on").
+- Candidate meets with junior faculty (emphasis: meeting people who share interests, will be peers). - Candidate makes a teaching presentation to a class or faculty (emphasis: teaching fit for John Jay). - Candidate gets a campus tour (emphasis: they will be curious what the college looks and feels like). - Candidate has lunch, dinner, and/or informal coffee with select individuals or groups of faculty (emphasis: a mutual exchange). - Candidate gives research talk (emphasis: is candidate's research viable and of interest to field, dept., college) - For research talks it is highly recommended that all candidates be given an "assignment sheet" laying out clear expectations for the talk, its goals, likely audience composition and length; and - An audience is important; the department should coordinate attendance at talks to ensure a strong showing. - Candidate observes or teaches a class (emphasis: candidate should know what our classes are like). - Candidate meets with students, undergraduate or graduate (emphasis: candidate should have a sense of our student body and want to be here). - Breaks (two or three 15-minute breaks are recommended so candidate can use bathroom, check email and have a moment of not being "on").

-o REQUIRED: finalist meets with Provost or assigned designee for 30 minutes
+REQUIRED: finalist meets with Provost or assigned designee for 30 minutes